aspose-font/Aspose.Font-Documentation/net/font-converter/ttf-to-woff2/_index.md

 type: docs
 weight: 20
 url: /net/convert/ttf-to-woff2
-keywords: "convert ttf to woff2"
+keywords: convert ttf to woff2
-description: "Here you will find out how to convert ttf to woff2 using the Aspose.Font for .NET."
+description: Here you will find out how to convert ttf to woff2 using the Aspose.Font for .NET.
 ---

-On this page you will find the example of using the Aspose solution for converting from TrueType font to Web Open Font Format.
+On this page you will find the example of using the Aspose solution for converting from `TrueType` font to `Web Open Font Format version 2`.
 _______

 Use the following namespaces at the head of the file: